Zilliqa/zq2/docs/api/eth/eth_getTransactionByBlockHashAndIndex.doc.md

 ## Returns

-A transaction, or `null` if no such transaction exists.
+A transaction, or `null` if no such transaction is known to this node.

 {{ macro_returned_transaction }}